Xanthi F.C.: First years in the top division

 The first experiences in the Alpha Ethniki were unique, difficult and unforgettable.
 With enthusiasm, passion and a "hot" atmosphere at the stadium, the basic goal of staying in the early years was achieved with a lot of stress.
 Mr Kokkala's administration first brought foreign footballers, with the Brazilians Marcelo Veridiano and Sandro making the start and following others.
 Especially Marcelo, he has a special place in the heart of the fans, as he still continues to be the top scorer of the club.
-Despite the anxiety and the end result justifying the efforts, Xanthi remained until October 1991 in the Alpha Ethniki and with the same profile.
+Despite the anxiety and the result justifying the efforts, Xanthi remained until October 1991 in the Alpha Ethniki and with the same profile.

-In the chairmanship of Theodoros Kokkalas, Xanthi had already managed to win two championships in the Gamma and Beta Ethniki, the rise and the renewal of the team stay for two consecutive season in the top division, the Alpha Ethniki.
-But the top achievement of then Xanthi's administration was to find the ideal choice for the next day of the team, the city and the wider area in the football world.
-Even randomly, as the original agreement was a sponsorship of Skoda vehicles company in Greece for which the responsible importer in Greece was the company Viamar S.A. by Christos Panopoulos.
-Everything was done very quickly, but not too quickly, and timing was such a legal one that allowed the clubs to have a "sign" sponsor in their original name.
-That's how Xanthi was renamed "Skoda Xanthi".
-The signatures that fell on 10 October 1991 between Kokkalas and Panopoulos at Ledra Marriott hotel in Athens, really took off the shares of the club and kept alive, in time, the names of all those who had been abused for the club.
+During the chairmanship of Theodoros Kokkalas, Xanthi had already managed to win two championships in the Gamma and Beta Ethniki to advance to the Alpha Ethniki.
+Skoda's Greek importer, Viamar S.A., became the team's title sponsor as they were renamed "Skoda Xanthi".
+The arrangement was finalised on 10 October 1991.